KDE/digikam-doc/asset_management/data_protection.rst

 Besides serving as surge suppressors, these devices automatically switch to battery power when a power outage occurs, giving you the opportunity to save data and shut down your system.
 Some models will even allow you to keep working until power is restored.
 When purchasing a UPS, be sure that it has the same qualities that you would seek in a surge suppressor, but also check out the battery life and included software.

 Considering the potential risk to your computing system, ensuring its safety from power disturbances is a worthwhile investment.
-A quality surge suppressor will cost you upward of €20, a 500W UPS can be had for less than €40.
-It’s a small cost to pay for the peace of mind you’ll gain knowing your computer is well protected.
+A quality surge suppressor or a 500W UPS are not too expensive for the peace of mind you’ll gain knowing your computer is well protected.
 In the very least pull all lines to your computer when you go on holidays.

 Saveguarding Against Logical Errors
 -----------------------------------